Elkton's Premier Estate Planning and Probate Law Firm

-Focuses on Protecting What's Important You, Your Family & Your Legacy!
+Focuses on Protecting What's Important.
+You, Your Family, and Your Legacy!

 As your family members age, your family's needs change.

-We can offer you the best representation in Cecil & Harford Counties.
+We can offer you the best representation in Cecil and Harford Counties.
 We have a reputation for creative litigation approaches and achieving exceptional results.

 A Basic Estate Plan includes:

 Last Will and Testament:

 A Last Will and Testament is a “legal expression or declaration of a person’s mind or wishes as to the disposition of his property, to be performed or take effect after his death.”
-Anyone who is 18 years of age and older and competent can and should create a will.
+Anyone who is 18 years of age and older and mentally competent can and should create a will.
 A will should answer at least these five questions:

 Who will serve as Personal Representative?
-(This is the person who will be in charge of settling your final affairs and insuring your beneficiaries will receive their inheritance.
+(This is the person who will be in charge of settling your final affairs and ensuring your beneficiaries will receive their inheritance.)